Sound Cards

 The 7500 was the apex of the orginal three-TMU per pipeline R100 family and derivations of the RV200 core ended up in ATI's integrated Radeon IGP 320M, Radeon IGP 345M and Mobility Radeon 7000.
 This 2x3 design was quickly abandoned to favour the then-standard 4x2 and then to 8x1.
 Having more TMUs per pipeline offers increased texture fillrate (texels) but only when multi-texturing.
 Single textured surfaces use one of the TMUs in the pipeline and ignore the others, dragging down performance.
 As transistor densities rose, the savings of fewer pipelines became moot and the standard one TMU per pipeline arose, which would not be broken until ROPs (as pipelines became known after pixel shaders took over) were decoupled from TMUs.

-THe RV200 must not be confused with the RV250 or RV280.
+The RV200 must not be confused with the RV250 or RV280.
 The former is a version of the R100, the original 2x3 boneheaded Radeon.
 The latter two are versions of the R200, the Radeon 8500's GPU and used in the Radeon 9000 and 9200 series.

 Core: RV200 at 290 MHz with 2 pipelines, 3 TMUs per pipeline (580 million pixels per second, 1,740 million texels per second)